First Aid Nursing Yeomanry: Ranks of the Women's Transport Service

-Cold War
+Cold War and modern role

 During the Cold War the FANY took on new roles including the provision of national communications support as part of 2 (National Communication) Signal Brigade.
 These were arrangements in place for ensuring the continuity of government in the event of a substantial attack on the United Kingdom.
 In such an eventuality, Corps members would have been required to assist the Brigade by deploying to one of a number of secret bunkers established around the country to house dispersed government.

-Contemporary role

 The FANY was officially renamed the Princess Royal's Volunteer Corps in 1999, after being given permission by Anne, Princess Royal to use her title, and is now referred to as FANY (PRVC).
 The original name has greater recognition, and greater prominence even in official publications and on its website.
 The Princess Royal became Commandant-in-Chief of the Corps in 1981, following the death of her great great aunt Princess Alice who was the Corps's first Commandant-in-Chief in 1933.

 Today, the Corps focuses on deploying specialist rapid response teams to support civil and military authorities at times of crisis.
 Most recently the Corps has been deployed in response to the COVID-19 pandemic, serving at NHS Nightingale Hospital London, the North London and Westminster Coroners, City of London Police and the National Emergencies Trust Coronavirus Appeal.
 Members train every week, and are on call 24/7 to help in times of national emergency.
 The Corps is open to volunteers between the ages of 18 and 45 who reside or work near London, within the M25.
 Members are trained in communications, first aid skills, map reading, navigation and orienteering, shooting, self-defence, survival techniques and advanced driving.
+They also conduct training with various military partners.
 Their working dress is similar to that of the modern British Army; on formal occasions they wear a uniform similar to historic female British Army Service Dress.
 They also have their own 'rank' system.